 TAV has appointed a full time CLO to manage implementation of the SEP including but not restricted to consultations on the relocation of the VIP terminal building, noise insulation program and LARF (if required).
-In addition, the CLO will identify points of contact in the popular local and regional newspapers, radio and TV channels, provide them with initial project information and include them in the mailing list about future events.
+In addition, the Director of Corporate Communications Department will identify points of contact in the popular local and regional newspapers, radio and TV channels, provide them with initial project information and include them in the mailing list about future events.
 This will also be mirrored for representatives of the environmental and social local and national organisations that could express interest in the Project.

-The CLO will support the local Akimats who share the overall responsibility for handling the consultation and information disclosure process, including organisation of the consultation process, communications with identified stakeholder groups, collecting and processing comments/complaints and responding to any such comments and complaints.
-The CLO will cover all Akimats (establishing key contacts for each), however, should further support be required additional appointments will be made by TAV.
+The Director of Corporate Communications Department will support the local Akimats who share the overall responsibility for handling the consultation and information disclosure process, including organisation of the consultation process, communications with identified stakeholder groups, collecting and processing comments/complaints and responding to any such comments and complaints.
+The Director of Corporate Communications Department will cover all Akimats (establishing key contacts for each), however, should further support be required additional appointments will be made by TAV.
 The development of public safety areas/zones will require consultation with Multi-agency aviation safety to deal with zoning and support with associated consultations for complaints/feedback.